 Removes the old glue while it is still wet from the wallpaper remover spray — for a nice, clean wall.

 Be sure to wipe the wall down with the warm, wet sponge or cloth (after scraping a small section) — to wipe off the residual glue from the wallboard.

 Bucket of Clean, Warm Water

-What If I Leave the Old Glue on the Wall?
+What If The Old Glue Is Left On The Wall?

 A good question, and one that I had to answer while removing the wallpaper from our bedroom walls!

 We were tired and short on time when we were removing the wallpaper, so the old glue dried on the walls and was very rough to the touch.